Frequently Asked Questions

 ERP

-How ERP Tackles the “Tech” in High-Tech Companies
+How ERP tackles the “Tech” in high-tech companies

 Sagive Greenspan

-Without exception, all industry sectors are in a period of incessant digitization, some to combat the perils of the pandemic, others, merely to stay afloat, and remain competitive.
 Today, digital processes power businesses of all sizes and scopes.
-That said, for many high-tech companies, it’s game on – with a race to the proverbial finish line, to maintain business continuity, raise the bar on efficiency and productivity, and outrank the competition on quality, price, and time to market.
+That said, for many high-tech companies, it's game on – with a race to the proverbial finish line, to maintain business continuity, raise the bar on efficiency and productivity, and outrank the competition on quality, price, and time to market.

 Rest assured that high-tech companies aren't just sitting idle waiting for the ball to drop.
 Be it a startup or mid-size organization looking to onboard new customers, expand into new markets, or ready themselves for an IPO, they are turning their attention to ERP – in droves.